chimera-org/chimera_v2.0/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it are governed by the [Chimera Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to `[INSERT CONTACT METHOD]`.
+Please report unacceptable behavior to `[]`.

 ## How Can I Contribute?

 ### Reporting Bugs

-If you encounter a bug, please check the [issue tracker][Link to Issue Tracker] first to see if it has already been reported.
+If you encounter a bug, please check the [bug report](bug_report.md) first to see if it has already been reported.
 If not, please open a new issue using the "Bug Report" template.
 Provide as much detail as possible, including:

 *   A clear and descriptive title.
 *   Steps to reproduce the bug.